Houston, Ohio

 Houston (/ˈhaʊstən/ HOW-stən) is an unincorporated community in northern Loramie Township, Shelby County, Ohio, United States.
-It has a post office, a dollar general, and a grain elevator.
+It has a post office, a Dollar General, and a grain elevator.

 The transmitter site of WHIO-FM (formerly WPTW-FM, WCLR and WDPT respectively and licensed to Piqua) is located south of the community on Aiken Road adjacent to State Route 66.

-The southern portion of the community was once known as Mount Jefferson according to vintage road maps of the county before consolidation in the 1950s.
+The southern portion of the community was once known as Mount Jefferson, according to vintage road maps of the county before consolidation in the 1950s.

-The unincorporated junction of Dawson is located a mile to the east on Hardin Station-Houston Road near the Conrail tracks....Further east by two miles is Bunker Hill within rural Loramie Township, noted for the Bunker Hill Baptist Church located near a wooded area and near the intersection of Houston Road and Patterson-Halpin Road.
+The unincorporated junction of Dawson is located a mile to the east on Hardin-Houston Station Road near the Conrail tracks.
+Further east by two miles is Bunker Hill within rural Loramie Township, noted for the Bunker Hill Baptist Church located near a wooded area and near the intersection of Houston Road and Patterson-Halpin Road.